biomathcode/web-story-next/README.md

-# Create Webstory from hashnode
+# Create Webstory from Webpages url

 This is a code generator to create google web stories.